Deploy Your Project

 If you haven’t already, create a repository for your project on GitHub.

 Next you’ll want to “Connect to Git Provider.”
+Choose the option that best fits your project.
+You may be asked to “Authorize Netlify”.

-If you see “no repositories found” you will be prompted to configure Netlify on GitHub.
+If you see “No repositories found” you will be prompted to configure Netlify on GitHub.

-Set the “build command” as
+Set the “Build command” as

-npm run buildand the “publish directory” as
+npx @thegetty/quire-cli buildand the “Publish directory” as

 Hit “Deploy Site.”
 Depending on the size of your project, this may take a few moments.
 Follow along with the build process (and check for errors) by navigating to “Publication Deploys” section and scrolling down to the “Deploy Log”.